connorgallopo/exceptional-realty-bootstrapped/README.md

-# Exceptional Realty Website (Bootstrapped Verzion)
+# Exceptional Realty Website (Bootstrapped Version)

 This is a example website usingh the Twitter Bootstrap framework.
 More information on using bootstrap cand be found ad :